Shaman's Heart II: The Healing Journey

-The Shaman's Heart II: The Healing Journey (2011) is the collaborative album by ambient musicians Byron Metcalf with Steve Roach, as guest.
+The Shaman's Heart II: The Healing Journey is a collaborative album by ambient musicians Byron Metcalf with Steve Roach, as guest.
 This is the second of Byron Metcalf's The Shaman's Heart series album, focused around a continuous "heartbeat" pace.
 Unlike the first volume, this disc contain ten seamless untitled tracks.
 The track numbers on the physical CD described as "way points" and not as individual tracks as on a typical CD.
 Produced, recorded, mixed & mastered at The Lair, Prescott, Arizona.
 Steve's elements recorded at the Timeroom, Southern Arizona.